lidiaCirrone/lidiaCirrone/README.md

 ### Skills & Interests 💖

-✨ currently diving into ReactJS, React Native (+ Expo) & Next.js
+✨ currently diving into Angular and Next.js
+⚙️ ReactJS and React Native (+ Expo)
 🖌️ loads of HTML, CSS and JavaScript
 ⚡ PHP and WordPress
 🐍 a little bit of Python